 5) What are the best kind of subject lines?

-Subject lines should be striking so much so to generate a response of opening the email.
-It’s the first thing that your subscribers notice.
-It’s your gateway to further communication.
+Subject lines should be attention-grabbing enough to encourage opens.
+They are the first thing your subscribers notice and act as the gateway to further communication.

-So, make it personalized, short and have a message that matters to the audience.
-You have only 3-4 seconds to create an impact and let anyone decide to open an email.
+Keep subject lines short, personalized, and relevant, with a message that truly matters to your audience.
+You usually have just 3–4 seconds to make an impact and influence the decision to open the Email.

-You can ask questions or create urgency by stating a deadline.
+You can also ask a question or create urgency by mentioning a deadline, limited availability, or time-sensitive benefit.

 6) What should be the frequency of sending emails?

-Email frequency varies from industry to industry and you need to keep testing in order to know what works best for your brand.
+Email frequency varies by industry and audience, so it’s important to test, analyze, and optimize to find what works best for your brand.

 7) What is a good email open rate?